TritonDataCenter/sdc-napi/docs/index.md

 ## ProvisionNic (POST /networks/:network_uuid/nics)

-Creates a new nic, provisioning an IP and MAC address in the process.
+Creates a new NIC, provisioning an IP and MAC address in the process.
+The `:network_uuid` can refer to a Network or a [Network Pool](#network-pools).

 ### Inputs